SheathedBlade/The-World-of-Luciradis/content/Information/The Inhabitants of Luciradis.md

 date: 2023-09-22T11:51:47.4747-04:00
 last-modified: 2023-10-12T03:25:57.5757-04:00
 ---

-*Published by the Congregation of Academia, Luxor Citadel*
+_Published by the Congregation of Academia, Luxor Citadel_

 # Humanoid Races

 ## Akumari

 > "Akumaros" is the plural version of this word.

 The akumaros are a rare race; not native to Cicatri Ciel, but from the southern lands beyond the horizon.
 They first immigrated to Cicatri Ciel, and set their roots down on what is now known today as the [[Azamuku Domain]].
 While the vast majority of its population is not of Akumari descent, pure Akumari individuals garner immense respect within their communities.

->*// K.M. edit //*
+> _// K.M. edit //_
->The ancestral homeplace of the akumaros is in the frigid mountains of **Gokan**, where the developed city of **[[Ifuri]]** takes root.
+> The ancestral homeplace of the akumaros is in the frigid mountains of **Gokan**, where the developed city of **[[Ifuri]]** takes root.
 Before the **Cicatri Emigration**, Ifuri was just one of many nomadic Akumari settlements.
-One could say an Ifurian akumari is much more traditional than those one would find at the Azamuku Domain.
+One could say an Ifurian akumari is much more traditional than those one would find at Gensōkasu.

 The most defining physical characteristic of an Akumari is their pair of horns protruding from their head.
 While the style of horn can vary, this will always be the first thing anyone can use to identify an Akumari.
 Generally, the color of their horns stay consistent to darker tones, such as black, brown, and deep red.